MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/create-and-import-query-suggestions.md

 Now that you have a query suggestions file, the next task is to import it to SharePoint Server.

-## How to import a query suggestions file to SharePoint Online
+## How to import a query suggestions file to SharePoint
 <a name="BKMK_HowToImportQuerySuggestionsFileToSharepointOnline"> </a>

 1. From the Microsoft 365 Admin menu, select **SharePoint**.